Dev-Redtronics/Mokt/CONTRIBUTING.md

 ### Documentation

-- Add KDoc comments for all public classes, methods, and properties
+- Add KDoc comments for all public Kotlin classes, methods, and properties
+- Add Rustdoc comments for all public Rust functions and types
 - Update the README.md if you add or change functionality
 - Update the CHANGELOG.md for all notable changes
+- Document C interop functions with both Rustdoc and KDoc comments

 ### Testing

 - Write tests for all new functionality
 - Ensure all tests pass before submitting a pull request
+- For Kotlin code:
   - Use Kotest for writing tests
   - Aim for high test coverage, especially for core functionality
+- For Rust code:
+  - Write unit tests using Rust's built-in testing framework
+  - Run tests with `cargo test`
+  - Test C interop functions thoroughly to ensure they handle edge cases properly

 ## Issue Reporting